Skip to Main Content

 • Is there contact information, such as a publisher or email address?

-Developed by Renée Barney, Information Literacy Librarian at Western Colorado University.
+Developed by Renée Barney, former Information Literacy Librarian at Western Colorado University.
 Derived from the CRAAP method from CSU, Chico and the Quail method from Larry Sheret, Marshall University.

 VERIFY